 - Additionally, the second option covers damages from fire, theft, wild accident, hail, or other natural events

-It’s recommended to sign for partial coverage if the vehicle is not yet too old and has at least a medium financial value.
-Further things to consider are the personal need for insurance as well as your own driving habits.
+Signing for partial coverage is recommended if the vehicle is not yet too old and has at least a medium financial value.
+Other things to consider are the personal need for insurance and your own driving habits.

 How much will you get reimbursed?
-According to German law, there is the minimum coverage for the compensation if the case of an accident:
+According to German law, there is a minimum coverage for compensation if the case of an accident: